manuroe/gagne-ton-papa/src/README.md

-Sample command line to play with the [lib](../lib).

-To run it, launch from the repo root:
+This is the sample command line app to play with the [lib](../lib).
+To run it, launch cargo from the repo root folder:

 ```shell
 cargo run